lubnaasmi/Sentiment_OpenAI_API_Analysis/README.md

 ### Datasets
 Company has provided you with a sample of real-world reviews that they've received from customers from 1999-2012 on coconut water.
 These reviews are listed in the JSON file labeled `reviews.json`.
-Your company has also provided you an API key to interface with this API.
+Company has also provided you an API key to interface with this API.

 ### Objective

 The goal of this project was to:

 Load a set of product reviews from a JSON file.

 Use the OpenAI GPT-4o API to classify each review's sentiment.

 Plot the distribution of sentiments (positive, negative, neutral, irrelevant).

 Practice modular function design and AI prompt engineering.

 ### How to Run

-To work on this project you must first configure your `ds` conda environment by following the listed steps below.
-By the end of these steps, you will have a functioning environment that contains your hidden API key.
-Please follow these instructions closely or your project will not function correctly.

 1) Activate your conda environment via the following terminal command:
 ```bash